-To conclude, we have presented a cooling technique that can be used to bring a quantum system described by an unknown Hamiltonian in an arbitrary state close to its ground state using a combination of measurement-based polarization and adiabatic demagnetization.
-The basic principle is a divide-and-conquer strategy where we avoid the difficult task of polarizing the system directly, which requires exploring the full Hilbert space of the system, and replace it by the easy task of polarizing small parts of it, one at a time, which requires exploring a much smaller Hilbert space.
-The later task is easily achieved by the mere act of projective measurement.
-The first version of the technique measures every particle of the system till it is guaranteed that the majority of the particles are polarized antiparallel to a strong field.
-The second version measures one single probe particle successively, allowing it to transfer its polarization to the rest of the system between the successive measurements.
-In both cases, RF pulses are employed to perturb the system if the particle is measured along the undesired direction till it is projected onto the desired direction.
-Switching off the field slowly brings the system adiabatically to its ground state.
+To conclude, we have presented a cooling technique that effectively cools down a many-body quantum system described by an unknown Hamiltonian in an arbitrary state to a state close to its ground state using a combination of measurement-based polarization and adiabatic demagnetization.
+The basic principle is a divide-and-conquer strategy, where we avoid the difficult task of polarizing the entire system directly -- which would require exploring the full Hilbert space of the system -- and replace it by the easier task of polarizing small segments of the system, one at a time, which requires exploring a much smaller portion of the Hilbert space.
+The latter task is easily achieved by the mere act of successive measurements using either single-particle probes or multi-particle bulk probes, which are sensitive only to the direction of the magnetization.
+The first version of the technique requires measuring every particle (or subset of particles) of the system till it is guaranteed that the majority of the particles are polarized anti-parallel to a strong external field.
+The second version measures one single particle (or a subset of particles) successively, allowing it to transfer its polarization to the rest of the system during the unitary evolution between the successive acts of measurements.
+In both cases, RF pulses are employed to perturb the system if the measurement outcome is along the undesired direction till it is projected onto the desired direction.
+Switching off the field slowly afterwards allows the system to adiabatically approach a state very close to its ground state.